 The School of Law of UCLan Cyprus is pleased to announce a Summer School “European Union Law and Governance in Populist Times”.

-The School of Law of UCLan Cyprus is pleased to announce a Summer School that will take place on the 18th and 19th of September 2020, within the framework of the Jean Monnet Module ‘European Union Law and Governance in Populist Times.’
-The Summer School will take place simultaneously on site at the UCLan Cyprus campus and online via Microsoft Teams.
+The School of Law of UCLan Cyprus is pleased to announce its second EU-POP Summer School that will take place on the 2nd and 3rd of July 2021, within the framework of the Jean Monnet Module ‘European Union Law and Governance in Populist Times.’

 Certificates of completion will be issued to those attending the entire event (CPD units available).